MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-III-Office-Child-Support-Enforcement-Child-Support-Enforcement-Program-Administration-Children-Families-Department-Health-Human-Services/part-303-Standards-Program-Operations/section-303.7.md

 (2) Each State IV-D agency may recover its costs of providing services in intergovernmental non-IV-A cases in accordance with § 302.33(d) of this chapter, except that a IV-D agency may not recover costs from an FRC or from a foreign obligee in that FRC, when providing services under sections 454(32) and 459A of the Act.

-(f) *Imposition and reporting of annual $25 fee in interstate cases.* The title IV-D agency in the initiating State must impose and report the annual $25 fee in accordance with § 302.33(e) of this chapter.
+(f) *Imposition and reporting of annual $35 fee in interstate cases.* The title IV-D agency in the initiating State must impose and report the annual $35 fee in accordance with § 302.33(e) of this chapter.

 [75 FR 38642, July 2, 2010, as amended at 81 FR 93564, Dec.
-20, 2016]
+20, 2016; 85 FR 35207, June 9, 2020]